AGMASO/AGMASO/README.md

 - 👋 Hi, I’m @AGMASO
-- 👀 I’m a developer specialized in FullStack Blockchain using EVM to develop the Backend and SmartContracts
+- 👀 I’m a developer specialized in FullStack Blockchain(Blockend Developer) using Foundry to develop and test SmartContracts.
 - 🌱 I’m currently looking for to work as a Blockchain Developer.
 - 💞️ Please feel free to reach me for collaborate and work on Web 3.0 projects.
 - 📫 How to reach me.
 Send me a message to my Linkedin